 - Sayville Marina Park-> 34 out of 56 days tested (60.7%)

-Closures and warnings are given depending on test results and expectations of poor water quality, like after heavy rain.
+Closures and warnings depend on test results and expectations of poor water quality, like after heavy rain.

 North Carolina: 93 of 209 beach sites sampled were potentially unsafe for at least one day in 2019.